Parametrically amplified Josephson plasma waves in YBa_2Cu_3O_(6+x): evidence for local superconducting fluctuations up to the pseudogap temperature $T^*$: Conclusions

-In addition to the SHG and reflectivity measurements, there was a recent report of the generation of a small additional magnetic field outside the pumped area that is a small fraction $ \approx 10^{-3}$ of an applied magnetic field and along the same direction. \cite{Sebastian24} This was interpreted as flux exclusion due to creation of a superconducting-like state under pumping.
-In ref.~\citenum{michael2024giant} we proposed a alternative explanation due to an instability of the phase variable $\theta_j$ under drive and in the presence of an applied magnetic field.
-We note that the driving mechanism used to understand the pumped YBCO experiments under a magnetic field able to reproduce the experiments are similar to the present model but focus on the quasi-static response of the model under a magnetic field while the present paper focuses on the finite frequency parametric resonant response in the absence of any external magnetic field.
-We show that the present model under the strong driving field applied in the experimental set-up and an external magnetic field can be described by an effective quasi-static Floquet theory where the Josephson potential becomes effectively inverted leading to a paramagnetic instability.
+In addition to the SHG and reflectivity measurements, there was a recent report of the generation of a small additional magnetic field outside the pumped area that is a small fraction $ \approx 10^{-3}$ of an applied magnetic field and along the same direction\cite{Sebastian24}.
+This was interpreted as flux exclusion due to creation of a superconducting-like state under pumping.
+In ref.~\citenum{michael2024giant} we proposed an alternative explanation due to an instability of the phase variable $\theta_j$ under drive and in the presence of an applied magnetic field.
+The basic assumption of local pairing is the same, but in this case we focus on the direct coupling of the drive electric field to the relative phase between members of a bilayer, rather than through the phonon coupling.
+We show that this problem can be described by an effective quasi-static Floquet theory where the Josephson potential becomes effectively inverted leading to a paramagnetic instability.
 This instability leads to a paramagnetic pulse emitted towards the detector which agrees qualitatively and quantitatively with the observed magnitude.
+Since this effect happens in parallel with the phonon drive, the reader may be concerned that the inversion of the Josephson potential may invalid the consideration in this paper, which is based on expansion about a stable Josephson effect.
+In appendix C we show that this does not happen.
+Even in the presence of a strong electric field that inverts the Josephson potential, a stable low plasmon-polariton mode survives so that the discussions in this paper remains valid.

+We should point out that by using ultra narrow pulses that target individual phonons, very interesting and rich response in the reflectivity has been reported ~\cite{Liu_20} .
+However, nonlinear spectroscopy such as SHG has not been reported with these narrow pulses.
+The set-up in this paper cannot address these data.
+On the other hand, application of our framework to the original 3 way mixing model of ref.~\citenum{vonHoegen22, michael2020parametric} where a single phonon mode couples to an upper and lower plasmon may be useful here.

+There is also a recent report of in-plane response under a out of plane drive.~\cite{rosenberg25}.
+This problem will be addressed in a separate paper.

-Pre-formed pair model successfully captures properties of the photoexcited state, including THz reflectivity, time-resolved second harmonic generation, and the dynamics under an external magnetic field.
-This suggests that the superconducting fluctuations are likely responsible for explaining the unusual properties of the pseudogap phase.
+We conclude that the local pairing model successfully captures properties of the photoexcited state, including THz reflectivity, time-resolved second harmonic generation, and the dynamics under an external magnetic field.
+Since the bilayer structure of YBCO plays a crucial role, our theory predicts that similar phenomena should not occur in monolayer systems such as Hg2201 and LSCO.
+It will be interesting to test this in future experiments.